 6. SQL Server Columnstore indexes and Real-time operational analytics

-7. SAP Business Objects and its role for mining customers - Will Diminish
+7. SAP Business Objects and its role for mining customers will diminish

 This proved true with many moving more and more away from SBOP.
 In particular with the demise of Flash due at the end of 2020, SAP Dashboards is being shelved with several other products taking its place.
-We have found that Microsoft PowerBI seems to be edging forward in the dashboard space particularly with larger companies who are happy to consolidate software.
+We have found that Microsoft PowerBI and Tableau seem to be edging forward in the dashboard space particularly with larger companies who are happy to consolidate software.
 However, with Squirrel dashboards (which we’ve blogged about here), there is still hope for those who need to move away from SBOP Dashboards but don’t want to re-platform entirely.

 Read on to hear our predictions for 2020 here.